shellyasia/www/en/index.md

   <div class="culture-content">
     <p class="culture-text">
-      The parent company Shelly Group is a European international IoT technology enterprise, with <strong>6 subsidiaries</strong> worldwide and branches in Germany, Bulgaria, China, Slovenia, and the United States, covering more than <strong>100 countries and regions</strong>.
-As of 2016, the group has more than 100 employees worldwide, with an annual revenue of <strong>2.5 billion RMB</strong>.
+      The parent company Shelly Group is a European international IoT technology enterprise with <strong>6 subsidiaries</strong> worldwide, with branches in Germany, Bulgaria, China, Slovenia, and the United States, serving over <strong>100 countries and regions</strong>.
+As of 2016, the group has over 100 employees globally, with annual revenue reaching <strong>2.5 billion RMB</strong>.
     </p>
   </div>